 I was nervous, anxious, and worked myself into a defensive state.
 After a little while, my boyfriend made some inane remark such as, “look at that tree over there.”
 I was amazed.
 What I thought was going to grow into a big argument was just him being quiet.
 I had never realized that anyone could be quiet deliberately with no other motive.

 These days, I seem to crave quiet and calm more and more.
-I cherish my down days where I can pad around my house alone with no appointments, deadlines, obligations, etc. The space to spend my time reading, writing, thinking, and whatever else strikes me has become precious.
+I cherish my down days where I can pad around my house alone with no appointments, deadlines, or obligations.
+The space to spend my time reading, writing, thinking, and whatever else strikes me has become precious.
 I surprise myself with this new outlook; it’s so different from my former self.
 There is a peacefulness I didn’t have when I was younger.

 Try adding periods of silence and stillness to your life.
 Schedule time for it if it doesn’t come naturally.
 Embrace it instead of fighting it.
 It is cleansing, calming, and healing.